nodejs/nodejs.org/apps/site/pages/en/learn/typescript/introduction.md

 The first part (with the `type` keyword) is responsible for declaring our custom object type representing users.
 Later we utilize this newly created type to create function `isAdult` that accepts one argument of type `User` and returns `boolean`.
 After this, we create `justine`, our example data that can be used for calling the previously defined function.
 Finally, we create a new variable with information on whether `justine` is an adult.

 There are additional things about this example that you should know.
-Firstly, if we would not comply with declared types, TypeScript would alarm us that something is wrong and prevent misuse.
-Secondly, not everything must be typed explicitly - TypeScript is very smart and can infer types for us.
-For example, variable `isJustineAnAdult` is of type `boolean` even if we didn't type it explicitly or `justine` would be valid argument for our function even though we didn't declare this variable as of `User` type.
+Firstly, if we do not comply with the declared types, TypeScript will inform us that something is wrong and prevent misuse.
+Secondly, not everything must be typed explicitly—TypeScript infers types for us.
+For example, the variable `isJustineAnAdult` is of type `boolean` even if we didn't type it explicitly, and `justine` would be a valid argument for our function even though we didn't declare this variable as of `User` type.

 ## How to run TypeScript code